 Collision coverage, while optional, could help cover repair costs if you damage your vehicle in an accident by hitting an object.
 The amount of coverage you have will depend on the coverage limits set in your policy, but many policies with this collision coverage will cover you no matter who was at fault.

 Get Legal Advice from a Qualified Lawyer

 If you need legal help after a car accident, get in touch with an experienced lawyer at Greg Monforton & Partners today.
 We know how insurance companies operate.
-Our firm has successfully recovered more than $150 million dollars in compensation on behalf of our clients, including car accident victims.
+Our firm has successfully recovered $300 million dollars in compensation on behalf of our clients, including car accident victims.

 See how we may be able to help in a risk-free, no-obligation consultation.
 There are no upfront fees to hire our firm or use our services.
 We only receive payment if we help you obtain a recovery.